A new California wildfire breaks out in LA as a million people face days without power

-Firefighters grappling with two major infernos across California have another nightmare to worry about: a new wildfire in Los Angeles.
+Firefighters grappling with two major infernos across California are now dealing with a new wildfire near Los Angeles.

 As the Kincade Fire and the Tick Fire continued to burn, the Getty Fire broke out Monday morning on the west side of the 405 Freeway in the Sherman Oaks neighborhood, the Los Angeles Fire Department said.